Charles Chapman (mayor)

 Chapman was a supporter of the Disciples of Christ, who was a primary donor and fundraiser for California Christian College, which in 1934 changed its name to Chapman College, and is now Chapman University, in his honor.

-While some believe Chapman Avenue, a major Orange County thoroughfare, is also named in his honor, the street is actually named after the unrelated Alfred Chapman, cofounder of the city of Orange.
+While some believe Chapman Avenue, a major Orange County thoroughfare, is also named in his honor, the street is actually named after the unrelated Alfred Chapman, co-founder of the city of Orange.

 Chapman's citrus empire

 Early involvement in the California citrus industry

 Charles Chapman was born in Macomb, Illinois on July 2, 1853.

 In 1894, Chapman moved from the Midwest to Los Angeles.
 There, he bought an orange grove in Placentia as a hobby; this was his first foray into the citrus business.
 Chapman's innovation in regards to oranges contributed to his success in the industry.
 He had his workers wear gloves and use rounded-tipped clippers to prevent damage to the fruits' rinds, thus reducing the likelihood of spoilage.
-His innovations mad him successful within the citrus industry, and he was nicknamed the "Orange King".
+His innovations made him successful within the citrus industry, and he was nicknamed the "Orange King".

 Concerned as to how his product would compete with European oranges from Spain and Italy, in 1906 he and other citrus growers successfully lobbied the House Ways and Means Committee for a one-cent-per-pound tariff on European oranges.